phiat/oeis-clj/README.md

 # oeis-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for querying sequences on oeis.org.

 **NEEDS SOME LOVE (only returns single digits instead of '11' or '123')**